 Sadly, and disturbingly, news reports and surveys by multiple state health departments reveal that sexual assaults of nursing home and long-term care facility residents committed by employees are becoming “widespread.”
 Growing studies of this nationwide problem are being conducted to better understand the problem and take action to prevent it from expanding.
 Nursing home inspectors discovered repeated occurrences where nursing homes administrators either mishandled or failed to prevent alleged cases of sexual assault at their facilities, as well as other types of assault and abuse.

-Nursing home officials are often reluctant to properly investigate, report the allegations and hide their findings from inspectors.
+Nursing home officials are often reluctant to properly investigate and report the allegations, and they hide their findings from inspectors.
 Frequently, staff members doubt the accusers, thinking they are hallucinating or imagining it.

 - Broken bones